Natural Fibre Board: Environmental impact

-Natural fibreboard is recognized for its eco-friendly properties, playing a significant role in addressing climate change by capturing and storing carbon dioxide (CO_{2}).
+Natural fibreboard is recognized as an eco-friendly product.
 According to the data of EPF, on average, the use of NFB in a single house can save up to 2 tons of CO_{2}, an amount equivalent to that absorbed by a 750 m^{2} forest area.
+NFB as a product has received a certification, ensuring that such fibreboards manufactured by EPF members comply with all relevant European health and environmental standards.